Bryan Adams: Animal rights activism

-During his tours of 1992–1994, Adams successfully campaigned for the Southern Ocean Whale Sanctuary with Greenpeace Chairman David McTaggart.
-The two of them distributed over 500,000 postcards at concerts around the world encouraging people to write to politicians of countries blocking the vote, encouraging them to vote "yes" for the creation of the sanctuary at the meetings of the International Whaling Commission.
-IWC officially created the sanctuary on 26 May 1994.
+During his tours of 1992–1994, Adams successfully campaigned for the Southern Ocean Whale Sanctuary with Greenpeace Chairman David McTaggart; the sanctuary was created by the International Whaling Commission in 1994.

-On 10 November 2002, Adams participated in the benefit concert at the Royal Opera House in London for the Dian Fossey Gorilla Fund International.
+On November 10, 2002, Adams participated in the benefit concert at the Royal Opera House in London for the Dian Fossey Gorilla Fund International.
 He played "Run to You" and "Crazy Little Thing Called Love" with Brian May.

-Adams in a 2007 interview for PETA said: "I've been vegetarian for about 17–18 years now, since I was about 28.
-And of course, my motto has always been If you love animals, don't eat them.
-I'm opposed to fur and any kind of use of animal products.
-I don't eat them, and I don't wear them.
-I'm not for the killing of any creature-whether it be seals, cows, dogs, anything.
-So anytime it comes to any kind of animal cruelty, I'm totally against it.
-Being sympathetic to animal rights is just something that came very naturally to me.
-But the moment I began to understand what was going on with the treatment of animals, it led me more and more in the way of the path I am [on] now, which is a complete vegan."

 In April 2019, while off the coast of St. Vincent and the Grenadines, Adams physically intervened to protect a whale from being killed when local whalers tried to harpoon it within a conservation zone.

-He is the president of the St. Vincent and the Grenadines Environment Fund, a non-profit company registered in Saint Vincent and the Grenadines to support sustainable initiatives to promote the preservation of the beauty and natural value of the islands.
+Adams is the founder of the St. Vincent and the Grenadines Environment Fund, a non-profit company registered in Saint Vincent and the Grenadines to support sustainable initiatives to promote the preservation of the beauty and natural value of the islands.

-In May 2020, Adams was criticized for a profane social media post blaming the COVID-19 pandemic on "bat eating".
+In May 2020, Adams was criticized for a profane social media post blaming the COVID-19 pandemic on "fucking bat eating, wet market animal selling, virus making greedy bastards".
 Even though Adams did not single out any particular race in his remarks, online response was immediate and "Bryan Adams racist" began trending on social media.
 Adams later apologized for the comments stating, "To any and all that took offence...No excuse, I just wanted to have a rant about the horrible animal cruelty in these wet-markets being the possible source of the virus, and promote veganism.
 I have love for all people and my thoughts are with everyone dealing with this pandemic around the world."